 7.1.
 Other Necessary Actions: Take all necessary actions relating to construction and remodeling activities that do not require State Building Board approval.

 7.2.
 Routine Repair and Maintenance: Assume the responsibility for routine repair and maintenance of existing structures or facilities (i.e., painting, roof repair, plumbing and electrical repairs, etc.).
 Institutions must adhere to the State Building Board facility maintenance standards.

 7.3.
 Change Orders: Assume the responsibility to approve and recommend to the DFCM any change orders on projects under construction, as long as funds are available and the change order is within the approved purpose of the project.

 7.4.
 Accept Completed Facilities: Accept completed capital facilities from the DFCM.

 8.1.
-Institutions do not need Board of Regent approval to architecturally program a facility that has been affirmatively authorized and funded by the State Legislature.
+Institutions do not need Board of Higher Education approval to architecturally program a facility that has been affirmatively authorized and funded by the State Legislature.

 8.2.
 Institutions that fund an architectural program for a facility using donations, institutional funds, or other funds not appropriated by the State Legislature may request reimbursement for those funds in the state-funded capital development request.

 R701-9.
 Board Review of Completed State-Funded Capital Development Projects: As required by Utah Code 53B-22-204(8) the Board shall review the cost and the design of all completed dedicated and nondedicated projects.

 Approved September 16, 1975; amended February 16, 1982, June 24, 1988, December 14, 1990, June 18, 1993, September 24, 1993, December 11, 1998, June 4, 1999, April 18, 2008, April 1, 2010, November 16, 2012, January 25, 2013, September 13, 2013, January 24, 2014, May 15, 2015, Repealed January, 20, 107 and new R701 policy adopted January 20, 2017.